Large and moderate deviation for rough slow-fast system with level 3 geometric rough path: Introduction

 We will now outline this paper.
-In Section 2, we introduce some notation and preliminaries, as well as providing some estimates on the RDE driven by level 3 geometric RP.
-Section 3 provides some necessary results in geometric RP.
-Section 4 is devoted to the large and moderate deviations of a single-time-scale system with level-3 geometric RP.
-Section 5 extends the large and moderate deviation results to slow-fast systems with level 3 random geometric RP.
+In Section 2, we introduce some notation and preliminaries, as well as providing some estimates on the RDE driven by level 3 GRP.
+Section 3 provides some necessary results in GRP.
+Section 4 is devoted to the introduction for the slow-fast system under mixed FBM.
+Section 5 gives the large and moderate deviation results to slow-fast systems with level 3 random GRP.
 Throughout this paper, $c$, $C$, $c_1$, $C_1$, $\cdots$ denote certain positive constants that may vary from line to line.
 The dependence of the constant on parameters will be explicit if necessary. {$\mathbb{N}=\{1,2, \ldots\}$} and time horizon $T >0$.
 Let $\lfloor a \rfloor$ denote the integer part for any positive number $a$. $\hookrightarrow$ stands for the continuous embedding between different spaces.